johnoneworks/aima-exercises/chapter-2/chapter-2.md

 Solution 12
 Problem with Exercise 10, doesn't make sense and I'm too lazy to come up with my own problem...

+Exercise 13
+Consider a modified version of the vacuum environment in Exercise 2.10, in which the agent is penalized one point for each movement.
+1. Can a simple reflex agent be perfectly rational for this environment?
+Explain.
+2. What about a reflex agent with state?
+Design such an agent.
+3. How do your answers to 1 and 2 change if the agent’s percepts give it the clean/dirty status of every square in the environment?

+Solution 13
+Still some problems with Exercise 10
+1. Under the condition that dirt appears after being cleaned, then yes.
+That's because, it makes rational sense to travel (maybe after a timeout) to another square to check if it's dirty
+2. See soultion-13-2.tsx
+3. If the status of all squares is given, then the agent doesn't need to wait